cacassid/bios611-project2/README.md

 You will need Docker and you will need to be able to run Docker as your current user.

-You'll need to first build the container:

-> docker build . -t project2-env
-The Docker container is based on rocker/verse.

-To run rstudio server:
+To run RSS this say:

-> docker run -v `pwd`:/home/rstudio - p 8787:8787 -e PASSWORD =
+> docker run -v `pwd`:/home/rstudio -e PASSWORD=$SECRET_PWD -p 8787:8787 -p 8788:8788 -t l17
-<yourpassword> -t project2-env

-Then connect to the machine on port 8787.
+To run the shiny app, go to the terminal in RStudio and run

+> PORT=8788 make power_explorer

+If you want to run the shiny app on another port, replace 8788 above (in all places) with the appropriate port.

 Makefile
 -----------